Real-hackbard/Hightlight-Code/README.md

 * Individual letters or numbers
 * Entire individual ranges

-To add your own programming language and color it individually, you must create a new unit from which the syntax coloring takes place.
+To add your own Programming language and color it individually, you must create a new Unit from which the syntax coloring takes place.
 Otherwise, there would be overlaps with the other programming languages.

-* First, create an empty *.pas file and rename it to your new programming language, e.g. VisualBasic.vbs
+* First, create an empty *.pas file and rename it to your new programming language, Example: ```VisualBasic.vbs```